 The modern era has turned out to be a renaissance for many Rust Belt cities.
 Here in Cleveland, there’s something to do for locals of all ages.
 Whether you’re looking for family-friendly, romantic, popular, or non-touristy things to do in Cleveland, this magnificent, colorful city has something poised to enchant you.
 Read on for a taste of what this city has to offer – the best things to do in Cleveland.

 Top Tourist Attractions in Cleveland

 You might not think of The Land as a touristy city but, as it turns out, vacationing in Cleveland is a real treat.
 Whether you’re an out-of-town tourist or a local hoping for a staycation, we have a variety of world-class attractions that are perfect for adventurers of all ages.
 From excellent museums to stunning landscapes, you’ll love checking out top tourist attractions in Cleveland, Ohio.

 10 Minutes Away: If you need to relax after all that walking, we suggest heading to Voinovich Bicentennial Park and enjoy a beautiful view of Lake Erie during sunset.
-2. Get Your Steps in at West Side Market
+2. West Side Market

 You know and love